ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Secure Communication with AS # {#secure-comm-as}

-As specified in the ACE framework (see {{Sections 5.8 and 5.9 of I-D.ietf-ace-oauth-authz}}), the requesting entity (RS and/or C) and AS communicates via the /introspect or /token endpoint.
+As specified in the ACE framework (see {{Sections 5.8 and 5.9 of RFC9200}}), the requesting entity (RS and/or C) and AS communicates via the /introspect or /token endpoint.
 When using this profile, the use of CoAP {{RFC7252}} and OSCORE {{RFC8613}} for this communication is RECOMMENDED.
-Other protocols fulfilling the security requirements defined in {{Section 5 of I-D.ietf-ace-oauth-authz}} (such as HTTP and DTLS or TLS) MAY be used instead.
+Other protocols fulfilling the security requirements defined in {{Section 5 of RFC9200}} (such as HTTP and DTLS or TLS) MAY be used instead.

 If OSCORE is used, the requesting entity and AS need to have a OSCORE Security Context in place.
 While this can be pre-installed, the requesting entity and AS can establish such an OSCORE Security Context, for example, by running the EDHOC protocol, as shown between C and AS by the examples in {{example-without-optimization}}, {{example-with-optimization}} and {{example-without-optimization-as-posting}}.
-The requesting entity and AS communicate through the /introspect endpoint as specified in {{Section 5.9 of I-D.ietf-ace-oauth-authz}} and through the /token endpoint as specified in {{Section 5.8 of I-D.ietf-ace-oauth-authz}}.
+The requesting entity and AS communicate through the /introspect endpoint as specified in {{Section 5.9 of RFC9200}} and through the /token endpoint as specified in {{Section 5.8 of RFC9200}}.

 Furthermore, as defined in {{as-c}} and shown by the example in {{example-without-optimization-as-posting}}, AS may upload the access token to the /authz-info endpoint at RS, on behalf of C. In such a case, that exchange between AS and RS is not protected, just like when C uploads the access token to RS by itself.